Tulsa Golden Hurricane football: Early history (1895–1976)

 Tulsa was known as Henry Kendall College until the move from Muskogee to Tulsa was completed in 1907.
-It was during this time that the first football team would represent the University.
+It was during this time that the first football team would represent the university.
 The team would go 1–0, defeating the Bacone Indians.
 Both the exact date and score of the game were not recorded.
 Over the next 12 years, Kendall would play 17 games, going 8–8–1, but not fielding a team for four years (1903, 1904, 1906, 1907).
 The most common opponent was Arkansas, who met with Tulsa four times.
 Now established in Tulsa, the football team began to grow.
 In 1913, Kendall went 5–2 under George Evans.
 Sam P. McBirney, who coached the 2–3 1908 squad, would then return to coach the team in 1914.
 His first two years back would both be successful, a 6–2 record in 1914 and 6–1–1 the following year, but the undefeated 1916 squad would bring national recognition to Tulsa.
 The 1916 Hurricane outscored its opponents 566–40, including an 81–0 defeat of Cumberland (TN) and a 117–0 drubbing of Missouri–Rolla.
 There were rumors of playing Notre Dame for the Mid-America Championship, but the two teams never met.
 Kendall College would return to form after World War I, to go 8–0–1 under Francis Schmidt.
 The new coach was known as Francis "Close the Gates of Mercy" Schmidt because of his efforts to run up the score on inferior teams.
 Under Schmidt's three-year tenure, Kendall defeated Oklahoma Baptist 152–0, St. Gregory 121–0, and NE Oklahoma 151–0, as well as a 92–0 defeat of East Central Oklahoma and 10 other victories by 60+ points.
 The 1919 season gave Kendall their first defeat of the Oklahoma Sooners, but a 7–7 tie with Oklahoma A&M would prevent a perfect season.
 Ultimately, Schmidt's style would cost Tulsa their coach, as he attracted the attention of University of Arkansas boosters with a 63–7 defeat of the Razorbacks in 1919.
-Schmidt would sign with and coach the Hogs from 1922–1928.
+Schmidt would sign with and coach the Hogs from 1922 to 1928.
 Howard Acher would leave his mark on the program in two ways.
 Tulsa did not miss a beat after Schmidt's departure, and went 8–0 in 1922.
 This included a 13–6 defeat of Schmidt-coached Arkansas in Fayetteville.
 Acher also gave the newly named University of Tulsa an athletic identity.
 Previously, the team had been referred to as "Orange and Black", "Kendallites", "Presbyterians", "Tigers", and "Tulsans".
 Acher put a vote to the team to replace Golden Tornadoes, which belonged to Georgia Tech.
 The vote resulted in "Golden Hurricane", which it has remained ever since.
 The coach would not have the staying power of his nickname, however, and was ousted after three years, when he was replaced by Gus Henderson.
 TU gave Henderson a large contract to leave the USC Trojans and coach the Golden Hurricane.
 The Hurricane had great success on and off the field under Henderson, going 62–17–3 in his first nine years, winning four Oklahoma Intercollegiate Conference championships.
 Henderson also played an integral part in building a home for his football team.
 The team played in McNulty Park, a 90-yard baseball field where the teams had to drive the length of the field before bringing out the ball to the ten yard line and put the ball in the endzone again.
 This facility shortcoming meant that officials had to make a judgment call whether the player could've scored or not.
 Many fights resulted from what other schools thought was favoritism by the officials on these calls.
 Skelly Field, named for oil tycoon William Skelly, was completed in 1930.
 Tulsa won the first game in the stadium, 26–6 over Arkansas.
 Tulsa also scored on the first offensive play in the stadium, after Arkansas fumbled the opening kickoff.
 Henderson brought the University of Tulsa into the Missouri Valley Conference for the 1935 season.